 - Palm Oil — 16 mg

 Vitamin E is a wonder nutrient.
 It can be used in a wide range of problems from the heart, to the eyes.
 Nowadays it is being widely used in all skin preparations as it helps to heal dehydrated skin.
 Due to lack of proper absorption of vitamin E from the regular diet, vitamin E deficiency is created & therefore our body needs Vitamin E supplements.
 Hence it is preferable to eat vitamin E rich diet regularly to avoid deficiency.
-Dr. R. Datta, says "You should plan your balanced diet in such a way that you get required amount of Vitamin E from natural sources".
+Dr. R. Datta, says "You should plan your balanced diet in such a way that you get the required amount of Vitamin E from natural sources".
 Also, cook your food in vitamin E rich cooking oil.
 The cooking that we use today is fortified with vitamin E. Eat fruits, vegetables that are rich in vitamin E.

-It is one of the most productive and practical methods of gaining the Vitamin E is by the Evion Supplements for reducing hair loss plus improving hair growth.
+It is one of the most productive and practical methods of gaining Vitamin E is by the Evion Supplements for reducing hair loss plus improving hair growth.
 There are several Vitamin E supplements possible on the market like #Evion.
 But I suggest you know how much amount of such supplements should be taken.
 So before using any of these supplements you better have advice from your doctor or physician.